 7. River and Stream Crossings Become More Dangerous

-Crossing rivers and streams becomes much higher consequence in winter.
+Crossing rivers and streams become much higher consequence in winter.
 In addition to the danger of getting wet and increased hypothermia, there’s also the danger of crashing through the ice bridges and snow shelves that span the water and form along the bank.
 If you fall through, even in shallow water, there’s a serious chance you’ll be swept under the ice or snow and drown.
 Scout all crossings very carefully and don’t be afraid to detour around crossings that are too dangerous.

 8. Avalanche Terrain